The Mission

 WHY THIS MATTERS

-For most of the Church’s history, the faith was first encountered, not explained.
-Beauty shaped the imagination, supported prayer, and made God’s presence tangible before words were needed.
+For most of the Church’s history, sacred art has shaped the Christian imagination.
+It has supported prayer and made God’s presence tangible before words were even necessary.

-Beauty has never been an accessory to the Church’s life.
-It has always been formative.
+Sacred art has never been an accessory to the Church’s life.
+It has always been formative and primary.

-Many people today desire God, yet live in conditions that make receptivity difficult.
-Constant distraction and fragmented attention leave little room for silence, reflection, or prayer.
+Many people today desire God, but our culture makes this difficult.
+Constant distraction leaves little room for silence or true prayer.

 “Artistic beauty . . . a sort of echo of the Spirit of God, is a symbol pointing to the mystery, an invitation to seek out the face of God made visible in Jesus of Nazareth.”